Without a doubt WordPress has enabled my websites to achieve a level of design and marketing lacking from previous static sites I’d built for myself.

 The idea of using a stylesheet is to make your tweaks to the CSS and have the design change sitewide.

-Cheap drag and drop sitebuilders usually use inline CSS, making editing a real pain.
+Cheap drag and drop sitebuilders like Wix usually use inline CSS, making editing a real pain.

 WordPress has clean block CSS right out of the box.
 Your style sheet is ready to be edited as you see fit.